Section 16: Other exclusions

 9. On this basis, the human embryos that were the subject of the claims at issue were considered to be human beings.

-10. The claims dealt with in Fertilitecentrum dealt with human embryos originating from ova fertilised by a sperm through an in vitro fertilisation process.
+10. The claims dealt with in Fertilitescentrum dealt with human embryos originating from ova fertilised by a sperm through an in vitro fertilisation process.
 However, fertilisation is not necessarily the only way to activate an ovum so that it will develop into a human being.

-11. The patent application dealt with in Woo-Suk Hwang differed in two significant ways from that in Fertilitecentrum.
+11. The patent application dealt with in Woo-Suk Hwang differed in two significant ways from that in Fertilitescentrum.
 First, there was no actual fertilisation process, and second, the embryo was a hybrid, with human nuclear DNA and bovine mitochondrial DNA.

 12. Notwithstanding these differences, the hearing officer considered that the ovum from which the embryo originated was human (see paragraph 8 of Woo-Suk Hwang):

 “In natural reproductive processes, the activation of an ovum arises as a direct result of the fertilisation process.
 However it is clear that fertilisation by a sperm is not the only way in which an ovum can be activated.
 In my view, an ovum that has been artificially activated is in principle no different to an ovum that has been fertilised by natural means (noting of course that the DNA content of the ovum will be different.)
 Accordingly the fact that the claimed method uses postactivation of the ovum does not remove the process from the ambit of s.18(2).”

 13. The hearing officer also concluded that the embryo produced by the method claimed in the application was human.
 This was on the basis that the essential characteristics of the embryo were determined by the nuclear DNA – the embryo was therefore properly described as human regardless of the presence of non-human mitochondrial DNA (see paragraph 9 of Woo-Suk Hwang.